 - Once the pastry has chilled have a baking tray ready lined with parchment paper.
 If you’re not confident with pastry you can start rolling out the pastry on the parchment paper.
 Sprinkle a little flour on the surface.
 You're aiming for a disc shape however this is a rustic tart so it doesn’t have to be precise.

-- Once you have a disc approximately 32cm in diameter start arranging the apple slices in the centre, leaving approximately a 6cm gap from the edge.
-Now tip the blackberries on top, making sure you have an even layer.
+- Once you have a disc approximately 32cm in diameter start arranging the apple slices and blackberries in the centre, leaving approximately a 6cm gap from the edge, making sure you have an even layer.

 - Now fold the edges over.
 Brush with beaten egg and sprinkle with granulated sugar.